Frequently Asked Questions

 Individual therapy sessions are $200 for a 50-minute session.

-Extended sessions for Ketamine Assisted Therapy may be billed at a slightly lower per-hour rate.
+Extended sessions may be billed at a slightly lower per-hour rate.

 How do I know if we're a good fit?

 My work tends to resonate with women who are incredibly self-aware and know all of the things but find it hard to really integrate and embody the change they’re seeking.
-A willingness to slow down and get curious about what's happening in your nervous system goes a long way.
+A willingness to slow down and get curious about what's happening for you, without over-thinking it, will go a long way in this process.

 The best way to find out if we're a fit is to book a 20-minute consultation.
 There's no pressure to schedule an appointment or work together during the meeting — it’s just a conversation.
 I’m not salesy when it comes to my services and actually encourage people to sit and think about things after the consultation before moving forward.